inmanta/quickstart-docker/README.md

 `docker exec -it "inmanta_quickstart_server" bash`

 2. Navigate to `/home/inmanta/quickstart-project/`.
 (This directory is shared with the host in this repo under ./quickstart-project)
-3. Clone the quickstart repo and use the docker branch:

-`git clone https://github.com/inmanta/quickstart.git --branch docker .`

-4. Create the new project and environment:
+3. Create the new project and environment:

 ```
 inmanta-cli project create -n test
 inmanta-cli environment create -n quickstart-env -p test -r https://github.com/inmanta/quickstart.git -b docker --save
 ```

-5. Compile and immediatly deploy the quickstart project:
+4. Compile and immediatly deploy the quickstart project:

 `inmanta -vvv  export -d`

-6. When deployment is complete, the drupal website is now reachable on `127.0.0.1:8080`
+5. When deployment is complete, the drupal website is now reachable on `127.0.0.1:8080`